 What do dogs think of the world?

 For starters, dogs experience the world in the same way that children who are in the oral fixation phase do: they want to taste everything.
-See the article : How to walk 3 dogs.
+On the same subject : How much does a xolo dog cost.
 Dogs also experience anxiety just like humans, and may try to cope with it, for example, by chewing a rock (instead of, for example, eating an ice cream tub).